How to Create Single Post Templates in WordPress (With and Without Coding)

 (Check out step-by-step video tutorial above)

-If you’re already using Beaver Builder, you may be familiar with the Beaver Themer add-on plugin.
+If you’re already using Beaver Builder, you may also be familiar with the Beaver Themer plugin.
 This useful tool gives you the power to customize various parts of your site that would normally require coding knowledge, including single post templates:

 While Beaver Builder and Beaver Themer work best when used in combination with the Beaver Builder Theme, they’re compatible with most other WordPress themes as well.
 Therefore, you shouldn’t have a problem using our tools to modify your site with its existing theme.